 Stacker 2 6-Hour Power Shot also contains alarmingly high levels of caffeine, the report warns.
 Cramming 156mg into a 2-ounce package, the drink has 64% more of the stimulant than an 8-ounce cup of brewed coffee.
 In addition, both 5-Hour Energy and Stacker do not live up to their B-vitamin label claims, which were found to exaggerate the actual amount of the vitamins.

 Living Essentials, the company behind 5-hour Energy, spends $60 million a year on advertisements and is known for keeping its ingredients top secret, claiming only that it contains about as much caffeine as a cup of the leading premium coffee (Starbucks).
 It was sued earlier this year by the family of a man who died after drinking it.

 Caffeine intoxication is a potentially serious health risk associated with energy drinks, which “work” to restore mental and physical alertness by increasing blood pressure.
 It can occur with consumption of 250mg of caffeine.

 MagicalGSH distributes Max dietary supplements that contain Riboceine, a proprietary scientific breakthrough product that is the most effective for glutathione enhancement.
 The brand names for these products are Cellgevity and MaxOne.
 It also distributes an energy drink that is not based on caffeine or sugar called MaxATP.
-Other Max products include MaxNFuze, an antioxidant drink, Meta-Switch and Curb for weight loss, and Visible Solutions for skin care.
+Other Max products include MaxNFuze, an antioxidant drink, Meta-Switch and Curb for weight loss.